Fukaya's conjecture on Witten's twisted $A_\infty$-structures: WKB for Green operator

-by choosing a small enough $K$ and $\epsilon$.
+by choosing small enough $K$ and $\epsilon$.
 From the properties of Agmon distance $\dist$, we have

-with equality holds only if $z \in V_S$ and there is a generalized gradient line joining $z$ to $y$.
+with equality holds only if $z \in V_S$ and there is a generalized gradient line joining $z$ to $x$.
 Therefore, we have

-with equality holds only if there is a generalized gradient line joining a point $z \in V_S$ to $y \in \supp(\chi)$ and then to $x \in K$.
-This is impossible by for the chosen $\chi$ and $K$.
-Hence we always have strict inequality and therefore we can find $\epsilon$ small by compactness argument. \end{proof}
+with equality holds only if there is a generalized gradient line joining a point $z \in V_S$ to $x \in \supp(\chi)$ and then to $y \in K$.
+This is impossible by for our choices of $\chi$ and $K$.
+Hence we always have strict inequality and therefore we can find small $\epsilon$ by compactness argument. \end{proof}